 Existing law authorizes a pharmacist to implement, monitor and modify drug therapy pursuant to written guidelines developed by the pharmacist in collaboration with a practitioner.
-(NRS 639.2809) [Section 12 of this bill repeals this provision.]
-Section 4 of this bill [instead] authorizes a pharmacist to engage in the collaborative practice of pharmacy practice in the same geographic area as the pharmacist.
+(NRS 639.2809) Section 4 of this bill authorizes a pharmacist to engage in the collaborative practice of pharmacy pursuant to a collaborative practice agreement entered into with one or more practitioners who practice in the same geographic area as the pharmacist.
 Section 3 of this bill defines the term "collaborative practice of pharmacy" to mean the management of drug therapy and performance of tests to address chronic diseases and public health issues.
 Section 4 also requires a pharmacist who engages in the collaborative practice of pharmacy pursuant to a collaborative practice agreement to keep certain records and obtain the informed, written consent of his or her patients.
 Section 5 of this bill prescribes the contents and duration of a collaborative practice agreement.
 Section 6 of this bill additionally authorizes a pharmacist to engage in the collaborative practice of pharmacy in accordance with an agreement with the operator of an institutional pharmacy or his or her designee while providing treatment and care to patients of the medical facility in conjunction with which the institutional pharmacy is operated.
 Section 8 of this bill clarifies that the activities authorized by this bill constitute the practice of pharmacy.
 Sections 9-11 of this bill make conforming changes.